Hood Mountain Regional Park and Open Space Preserve

 The terrain is challenging, but the effort is rewarded with both Sonoma and Napa county views of the Mayacamas Mountains as well as views of Bay Area landmarks on clear days.
 Most trails are considered strenuous, so please plan for ample time to complete hikes.

 The newest trail at Hood Mountain is the Lawson Trail, which provides several vista points of the Sonoma Valley, Napa hills, and San Francisco and San Pablo bays.
 The Lawson Trail can be reached via Lower Johnson Ridge Trail at the Pythian Road parking lot.

 One of the most popular hikes is to Hood Mountain's summit and the Gunsight Rock overlook just beyond.
 The summit can be reached via several approaches within the park or from adjacent Sugarloaf Ridge State Park.

 A popular, easy-level hike is to Santa Rosa Creek from the Los Alamos Road entrance.

 Hood Mountain trails are rugged.
 Always travel with another person.
-Water is not available in the park, so be sure to bring sufficient water.
+Potable water is not available in the park, so be sure to bring sufficient water.

-Access the park's southwest side through Pythian Road.
-Get Directions: 1450 Pythian Road, Santa Rosa
+Access the park's southwest entrance via Pythian Road.
+Get directions: 1450 Pythian Road, Santa Rosa

 This nearly 2000-acre park offers a variety of hiking, biking, picnicking, and equestrian opportunities.
 On a clear day, you can see the San Francisco Golden Gate Bridge from Gunsight Rock and the Valley View Trail.
 Please note that most trails are for experienced hikers in good physical condition.
 Please allow ample time for hikes as park gates close at sunset.
 Smoking and fires are not allowed within the park.
 Dogs are allowed in Regional Parks only when leash laws are followed.
 Sugarloaf State Parks does have adjoining trails, however no dogs are allowed within the state park.